BOTH SHOWS NOW SOLD OUT

 A double-bill of Shakespeare and new writing

-Lear has dementia.
 His children never visit him.
-He forbids it, ever since they disobeyed him and he disowned them many years ago.
+He forbids it, ever since they betrayed him and he disowned them many years ago.
 So what happens when Cordelia - his youngest, whose betrayal was the greatest - knocks on his door?
 Why has she come back?
+What's her story?
 And is there any chance of reconciliation?

 Lear/Cordelia is an experimental double-bill: a radical reworking of Shakespeare's King Lear followed by Cordelia, a new play from the perspective of Lear's youngest daughter.

-Lear/Cordelia pilot production is based on our research-and-development project that explored King Lear in the context of dementia through participatory research.
+Lear/Cordelia is based on our research-and-development project that explored King Lear in the context of dementia through participatory research.
 Click here to find out all about our extensive exploration of King Lear and dementia.

 : Farrah Chaudhry Cordelia playwright